-KCEA strives to keep girls in school where they have access to basic healthcare, the opportunity to learn, and can empower one another
+KCEA provides opportunity for girls to remain in school where they have access to basic healthcare, the opportunity to learn, and can empower one another

 Education Makes a Difference